TheKacho/CatATM/README.md

 but with the behavior of a cat!
 -------------------------------------------------------

 Project Requisites / System Requirements

+If you have visibilty issues on light mode while running the app, please switch the console to dark mode to properly see the app.

 Prior to running the CatATM app, it requires .NET 5.0 installed to PC/MAC to properly work.